 Large Spills: Trained personnel following pre-planned procedures should handle non-incidental releases.
 Minimum Personal Protective Equipment should be rubber gloves, rubber boots, face shield, and Tyvek suit.
-Minimum level of personal protective equipment for releases in which the level of oxygen is less than 19.5% or is unknown must be Level B: triplegloves (rubber gloves and nitrile gloves over latex gloves), chemical resistant suit and boots, hard hat, and SelfContained Breathing Apparatus.
+Minimum level of personal protective equipment for releases in which the level of oxygen is less than 19.5% or is unknown must be Level B: triple-gloves (rubber gloves and nitrile gloves over latex gloves), chemical resistant suit and boots, hard hat, and Self-Contained Breathing Apparatus.
 Wipe up spilled liquid with polypads or other suitable absorbent materials.
 Prevent material from entering sewer or confined spaces, waterways, soil or public waters.
-Monitor area and confirm levels are below exposure limits given in Section 8 (Exposure Controls-Personal Protection), if applicable, before non-response personnel are allowed into the spill area.
+Monitor area and confirm levels are bellow exposure limits given in Section 8 (Exposure Controls-Personal Protection), if applicable, before non-response personnel are allowed into the spill area.

+Place all spill residue in an appropriate container and seal.
 Decontaminate the area thoroughly.
-Place all spill residue in an appropriate container and seal.
-If necessary, discard all contaminated response equipment or rinse with soapy water before returning such equipment to service.
+If necessary, discard all stained response equipment or rinse with soapy water before returning such equipment to service.
 Do not mix with wastes from other materials.
-Dispose of in accordance with applicable Federal, State, and local procedures (see Section 13, Disposal Considerations).
+Dispose of in accordance with applicable International, National, State, and local procedures (see Section 13, Disposal Considerations).
+For spills on water, contain, minimize dispersion and collect.
+Dispose of recovered material and report spill per regulatory requirements.